Day 1 Arguments: 9th August, 2018

 Mr. Venugopal replied by stating that while it is important to save democracy and the electoral process, these efforts must adhere to constitutional governance.

-Mr. Venugopal resumed his arguments by relying on Resurgence India where it was held that a voter has the elementary right to know full particulars of a candidate who is to represent him in the Parliament/Assemblies; such a right is universally recognised.
-It was in the background of the court’s earlier judgment in Association for Democratic Reforms, that Section 33-A of the RP Act was enacted.
-The law would have to be amended to provide for automatic disqualification of a legislator upon framing of charges.
+Mr. Venugopal resumed his arguments by relying on Resurgence India, where it was held that a voter has the elementary right to know the full particulars of a candidate who is to represent them in the Parliament/Assemblies; such a right is universally recognised.
+The Resurgence India ruling is based on the court’s 2002 judgment in Association for Democratic Reforms, where Section 33-A of the RP Act was enacted.
+Mr. Venugopal points out that the RP Act would have to be amended to provide for automatic disqualification of a legislator upon framing of charges, and making such amendments violates separation of powers.

 CJI enquired again if the court could give directions to the Election Commission of India for disqualification of MPs and MLAs against whom charges had been framed.

-The Petitioners responded by suggesting that while such directions may amount to law-making, the court could frame guidelines directing the political parties to not take support of or be associated with individuals with criminal charges.
-The political parties find it favourable to field candidates with criminal antecedents; the Legislature would be unwilling to enact a law for their disqualification.
-The Petitioners referred to the ‘244th Report of the Law Commission of India on Electoral Disqualifications’ to argue that candidates with a criminal record are more likely to win than candidates with a clean record.
+The Petitioners responded by suggesting that while such directions may amount to law-making, the court could frame guidelines directing political parties to not take support of or be associated with individuals with criminal charges.
+Given that political parties can find it favourable to field candidates with criminal antecedents, the Legislature would be unwilling to enact a law for their disqualification.
+The Petitioners referred to the ‘244th Report of the Law Commission of India on Electoral Disqualifications’, to argue that candidates with a criminal record are more likely to win than candidates with a clean record.

 Mr. Dwivedi highlighted the importance of elections and exhaustively quoted from the Association for Democratic Reforms.
-While it is not possible for the court to give any directions to amend the Act or the statutory Rules, it is equally settled that in case where the Act or Rules are silent on a particular subject and the authority implementing the same has constitutional or statutory power to implement it, the court can necessarily issue directions or orders on the said subject to fill the vacuum or void till the suitable law is enacted.
-Such guidelines had also been issued in Harshad Govardhan Sondagar .
+While it is not possible for the court to give any directions to amend the Act or the statutory Rules, it is equally settled that in cases where the Act or Rules are silent on a particular subject and the authority implementing the same has constitutional or statutory power to implement it, the court can necessarily issue directions or orders on the said subject to fill the vacuum or void, until the suitable law is enacted.
+Such guidelines had also been issued in Harshad Govardhan Sondagar.

 Mr. Dwivedi responded by saying that the law may be present in this case, but it is silent and there is a lacunae in it.
 Section 34, 35 and 36 of the RP Act do not provide for disqualification of a legislator.
 Criminalisation strikes at the very root of Article 14 of the Constitution of India.
 It was necessary for the court to intervene in such a scenario to preserve parliamentary democracy which is a part of the basic structure of the Constitution.